kuzzleio/sdk-javascript/doc/7/essentials/extend-sdk/register-pipe/index.md

 You can modify existing SDK actions behavior by registering pipes before or after these actions.

-A pipe is a callback method taking the same parameter as the action it is hooked on.
+A pipe is a callback method taking a payload depending of the action it is hooked on.
-Pipes have to return this parameter either directly or through a promise resolving to it.
+Pipes have to return this payload either directly or through a promise resolving to it.

 Pipes have to be registered using the [Kuzzle.registerPipe](/sdk/js/7/core-classes/kuzzle/register-pipe) method.